Hélène Ségara: A new start

 After her recovery, she recorded her second album, Au Nom d'une femme in 2000 which topped the charts in France.
 Five singles were released from the album.
 Ségara then began a concert tour that lasted about two years.
 A video recording of the concert she gave at the Olympia in Paris on this occasion was released.
 According to a poll made by the IFOP, Segara was the French people's favourite French singer at the time.

 In March 2003, she released a third album, Humaine, including "On n'oublie rien, on vit avec", a duet with Laura Pausini and "L'Amour est un soleil", composed by Romano Musumarra.
 The album sold around 700,000 copies.
 She began another tour in late 2003 but was forced to stop her performances because of a difficult pregnancy.
 In August 2003, Ségara married Mathieu Lecat (son of journalist Didier Lecat) in Ajaccio, with whom she had two further children: Matteo and Maïa.

 Her fourth studio album, Quand l'éternité ... came out in 2006.
 The first single from this album, "Méfie-toi de moi", was followed by "Rien n'est comme avant".
 This album has a different style from previous ones, with more pronounced rock influences, with lyrics largely written by the singer, discussing issues such as absence, death and hope.
 The album eventually achieved gold status three months after its release for more than 200,000 copies sold.
 In early 2007, she began a new concert tour in France, including the Palais des Sports in Paris.

 In 2007, having finished the first part of her tour, two other songs from the album received radio play, despite not being released as singles: "Tu ne seras jamais libre" and "Father".
 In late 2007, several editions came out: a box set with of 3 CDs (Les 50 plus belles chansons d'Hélène Segara), two boxes consisting of two CDs with a new cover (Cœur de verre + Au Nom d'une femme, Humaine + Quand l'éternité...) and a CD 'Prestige' with 15 tracks.
 In February 2008, she released "La Moitié de nous", a duet with Bruno Pelletier, with a percentage of profits given to the charity Rêves.
 The tour "Quand l'éternité..." ran until summer 2008, in France and abroad.

 Il Divo

 In 2014 Hélène performed the song "Memory" from the musical Cats with the quartet Il Divo.
-The song was included on the disk group A Musical Affair (2014).
+The song was included on the group's disc A Musical Affair (2014).